 The Council has gathered a range data on housing permissions to enable an understanding of the size of sites that are being permitted and delivered within the borough.
 Looking at current delivery patterns suggests where efforts to increase delivery should be focused.

-Figure 2.3: Number of Permitted Sites between 2015/16 and 2019/20 by Site Size permissions) account for 84.2% of Chesterfield's permitted dwellings for the same period.
+Figure 2.3: Number of Permitted Sites between 2016/17 and 2020/21 by Site Size

 Figure 2.4: Sum of Permissioned Dwellings by Site Size and Monitoring Year